The easiest way to understand tone in writing is to think about emoticons.

 Voice is who is telling the story.
 In literature, it is usually the narrator and the characters.

-It uses a mixture of point of view, vocabulary, and syntax to make sentences flow in a coherent way.
+It uses a mixture of points of view, vocabulary, and syntax to make sentences flow coherently.

 Style in writing is used to suit a particular purpose.